As a financial blog, I just thought that I would be amiss if I don’t address the topic on how to avoid impulse buying.

 In our affluent societies impulse buying is a big problem that has led to thousands going into avoidable debt.

-I, therefore, believe that this post on tips on how to avoid impulse buying is very important not just to you but to me too.
+I, therefore, believe that this post on tips on how to refrain from impulse purchases is very important not just to you but to me too.

 There is no peace for those that are mired in debt.